barcrush/BINF-scripting/README.md

-# Bioinformatics scripting
+# Bioinformatics Toolbox

-A local collection of scripts that covers several concepts of Bioinformatics, computational/Quantitative Biology, and Data science that I worked on.
+A constantly evolving repository of codes tackling diverse computational challenges, designed for trying out real-world problems and advancing with knowledge base.